-The vulnerable groups include only STs.
-STs have low ascribed social status and more remoteness of their traditional lands.
-Among socially vulnerable class STs constitute 7.69% (1 family) of all the affected families.
-The vulnerable family is losing 100 m2 of agricultural land and relocation will not be required since no structure will be impacted because of this proposed intervention.
+The vulnerable groups include ST/SCs, Women headed households and poor.
+SCs/STs have low ascribed social status and more remoteness of their traditional lands.
+Among socially vulnerable class STs constitute 2.17% (4 families) of the affected families, while SCs are 2.72%.
+Survey result revels that 8.15% of the project affected families are economically vulnerable.
+Survey result also indicates 25% of the SCs and 40% of the STs are vulnerable both socially and economically.
+All the vulnerable families are losing 100 m2 of agricultural land and relocation will not be required since not a single structure will be impacted because of this proposed intervention.